shshen-closer/KeCoin_USTC_CausalML_Challenge/README.md

 - sklearn
 - any other necessary package
 ## Hardware:
-NVIDIA RTX 3090 * 1
-or other GPU with more than 20G memory
+A GPU with more than 20G memory, such as NVIDIA RTX 3090 we used

 ## Before